united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 "value": 1.458
 }
 ```
-- when child AID comes in fill it in:
+- when child AID comes in: fill it in:
 ```json
 {
 "timestamp_ms": 13498435234,